hikoworks/hikolang/doc/language/syntax/result.md

 There are two different semantic meanings of the `result` statement:
- 1. Inside branch control-expression, such as `if`, `switch` and `try` statements, the `result` statement will return the value and exit the current block.
+ 1. Inside branch control-expression, such as `if`, `switch` and `try` statements, the `result` statement will return a value.
- 2. Inside loop control-expression, such as `while` and `for` statements, the `result` statement will yield the value from the current block and continue the loop directly after the `result` statement.
+ 2. Inside loop control-expression, such as `while` and `for` statements, the `result` statement will yield the value and continue the loop directly after the `result` statement.

-It is a __static error__ when there are statements following `result` inside branch control-expressions like `if`, `switch` and `try`.
+It is a warning when there are statements following `result` inside branch control-expressions like `if`, `switch` and `try`.